dtroelofsprins/molgenis-template-py/README.md

 entry points of your library, application or command-line interface.
 You can use it as a starting point, or you can safely remove it.
 It's up to you!
 5. Remove/edit this file :)
+6. Execute the commands described in [For developers](#for-developers) to get yourself up and running.

 ## PyScaffold
 This project has been set up with PyScaffold 4.1.1.
 To know more about the standards and